 - They’re pH neutral and rather inhospitable to bugs.

 - You can crush them to increase water retention for use in the germination stage of growing. ( We also supply crushed Expanded Clay Aggregates)

 - They’re inexpensive since they are cheap to make and can save you money reusing them over years.

 Expanded clay is also sometimes called Hydroton, clay pebbles, light expanded clay aggregate (LECA), or simple clay.
 It resembles brown pebbles.
-This grow medium can be rinsed and reused, making it a popular, economical choice.
-It's often paired with net pots or mesh pots, which holds the medium neatly in the system.
+This grows medium can be rinsed and reused, making it a popular, economical choice.
+It's often paired with net pots or mesh pots, which hold the medium neatly in the system.